Meditation in motion

 Being outside can increase your lung capacity and oxygen intake, which can help improve your blood circulation.
 Being outside in nature has been proven to boost mood, reducing stress and anxiety and making us feel energised.

 3. A Sense of Connection to Nature

-In conclusion, practicing Tai Chi outdoors provides numerous benefits that can help improve your physical and mental health.
-From boosting energy levels to increasing balance and strength, Tai Chi can offer you so much more when practiced in nature.
-So, next time you get the chance, take your Tai Chi practice outdoors and enjoy the benefits for yourself!
+Practising Tai Chi outdoors provides health benefits that can help improve your physical and mental wellbeing.
+From increasing balance and strength to boosting energy levels, Tai Chi can help improve wellness when practiced in the great outdoors.

 Our local Tai Chi class is conducted by amazing instructors.
-They have years of experience and extensive knowledge about this ancient art form.
+They have years of experience and extensive knowledge about Tai Chi, Qi Gone and the Yin Yang for,.
 They are passionate about sharing the benefits of Tai Chi with others.
 Our instructors create a relaxing and welcoming environment in every session.

 What I love most about Tai Chi is its ability to bring peace to the mind and body.
 It helps in increasing focus, balance, and flexibility, and its benefits can be felt long after the session has ended.

-So, what are you waiting for?
-Join our local Tai Chi class and start feeling the magic of this beautiful practice.
+Join our local Tai Chi class and start feeling the magic and benefits of this beautiful practice.